luquelab/website/docs/Contact/README.md

 + `index.md` contains the text formatted information to be displayed on the page.

 # Instructions
-The information in Content is expected to remain the same for long periods of time.
+The information in Contact is expected to remain the same for long periods of time.
 Discuss any possible updates during a quarter meeting (overall website review).